 - Improve the health and outcomes of adults with ASD from a lifetime perspective

-For all applications, the relevance of the proposed research to Autism Speaks targeted research priorities (outlined above and in the RFA) must be explicit.
-Please refer to the specific Request for Applications (RFA) for the details of eligibility, the application, process, and access to the Autism Speaks grant system.
+Please refer to the specific Request for Applications (RFA) for the details of eligibility, the application process and access to the Autism Speaks grant system.

 12 month awards for highly novel "out of the box" transformative projects.
 See RFA for further information.